Astrap1/Orpits-0x02/README.md

 2. The editor stores the note content as text and tracks formatting as style ranges.
 3. When the user runs `//save`, the app removes the command text from the editor and sends the note title, content, and style ranges to the Rust/Tauri backend.
 4. The backend converts the note into the `.x2` JSON structure and writes it to the user's local device.
-5. When the user runs `//open`, the app reads the selected `.x2` file, validates its format and version, reloads the note content, and reapplies the saved style ranges in the editor.
+5. When the user opens an existing `.x2` file through the app's file-opening interface, the app reads the selected file, validates its format and version, reloads the note content, and reapplies the saved style ranges in the editor.

 The current `.x2` file includes:
 - `format`: Identifies the file as an x2pad note file.